benphelps/homepage-docs/src/pages/en/services/traefik.md

 ---

 No extra configuration is required.
-The username and password are the same as used to login to the web interface.
+If your traefik install requires authentication, include the username and password used to login to the web interface.

 Allowed fields: `["routers", "services", "middleware"]`.